SkiFire13/master-thesis/chapters/background/3-applications.typ

   sem(diam(A) phi)_rho &= { s in bb(S) | exists &&t in bb(S), a in sem(A). s ->^a t and t in sem(phi)_rho }
 $

-For example the liveness property, or lack of deadlocks, representing the fact that it is impossible to reach a state from which no transition is possible, can be expressed with the formula $nu x. diam(tt) tt and boxx(tt) x$.
+For example the liveness property, or lack of deadlocks, which expresses the fact that all reachable states can make at least one transition, can be expressed with the formula $nu x. diam(tt) tt and boxx(tt) x$.
 This can be read as requiring a state $s$ to be able to make at least one transition, that is it satisfies $diam(tt) tt$, and that after one transition the same property should hold, that is it satisfies $boxx(tt) x$.
+Intuitively the fixpoint is extending the first requirement to any state reachable after a number of transitions.

 // TODO: Mention translation to parity game?